elifesciences/preprint-review-metadata/docs/decision-binary-scalar.md

 ### 💪Actions/updates from the community

+The comments section provides a way for the preprint review community to discuss approaches to implementation of the metadata.
+Here you can show how you are depositing and using the metadata and provide updates.

+{% include giscus.html %}

 #### F1000

 The full text XML of any preprint Peer Reviews are incorporated into the Full Text XML of the preprints they review.
 The reviews are included as \<sub-articles\> with an @article-type attribute value of "reviewer-report".